 This is why articles promoting cycling as a means of getting your body into shape, saving the environmental beliefs connected to our world.
 All for developing your mind always seem to lack something.
 They fail to give a broader view, and in doing so miss the opportunity to convert more people into cyclist.
 To address this situation, we have decided to give you a full overview of what cycling can do for you and your environment.
 By the end of it, we hope we will convince you to give cycling a shot, if you haven’t done so already.

 The Earth is becoming increasingly toxic, and in a hundred years or so it will become unable to sustain life.
 Changing the way in which we travel is one of the ways in which we can avoid this grim scenario, and a wide-scale adoption of cycling might be a part of th solution.

 Here is how.

 Motorized vehicles produce emissions which contribute to global warming and air pollution.
 This is because they rely on fossil fuels and other dirty forms of energy.
-In comparison, bicycles produce no emissions whatsoever, making their impact on the environment practically non-existent.
+In comparison, bicycles produce no emissions whatsoever.
+Thereby making their impact on the environmental beliefs of transport practically non-existent.

 Contributing To Sustainable Development

 Not only do motorized vehicles pollute the environment, they do so by using non-renewable resources.
 This is a great source of economic instability around the world.